slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*

 Reading train your model of the world.
-Even if you forget most, its effect on your model of the world persists.
+Even if you forget most, its effect persists.

 > *'The great books are the books that never have to be written again.'-- Carl Van Doren*